-In this section, we argue that the relationship between CSR and firm market value may not be universally positive but rather contingent on several boundary conditions.
-That is, a positive or negative relationship may be observed, depending on the levels of corporate abilities.
-In general, corporate abilities refer to various elements of a firm's expertise and competency, such as the ability to improve the quality of existing products/services and the ability to generate new products/services innovatively (Gatignon and Xuereb 1997; Rust, Moorman, and Dickson 2002; Zeithaml 2000).
+In this section, we argue that the relationship between CSR and firm market value may not be universally positive, but rather contingent upon several boundary conditions.
+That is, one may observe a positive or negative relationship depending on the levels of corporate abilities.

+Corporate abilities generally refer to a variety of a firm's expertise and competency such as the ability to improve the quality of existing products/services and the ability to innovatively generate new products/services (Gatignon and Xuereb 1997; Rust et al. 2002; Zeithaml 2000).

 According to Brown and Dacin (1997), a company's CSR and corporate abilities both influence customers' perceptions of the company's products.

-We expect that firms with low levels of corporate abilities (i.e., low levels of innovativeness capabilities and product quality) generate negative market value from CSR for several reasons.
-On the basis of institutional theory, Handelman and Arnold (1999) contend that companies should engage in CSR with good causes (for the social aspect of legitimation) and, at the same time, provide a good product (for the pragmatic aspect of legitimation).
-Thus, it is likely that CSR initiatives fail to generate a favorable impact if the firm is perceived as less innovative and as offering poorquality products (i.e., due to a lack of pragmatic legitimation; see DiMaggio and Powell 1983).
-Indeed, Sen and Bhattacharya (2001) show that CSR initiatives may even backfire with reduced purchase intent and negative perceptions if consumers believe that CSR investments are at the expense of developing corporate abilities, such as product quality and innovativeness (i.e., investments represent "misguided priorities" on the part of the firm with low levels of corporate abilities).
-More important, consumers may make negative and detrimental attributions regarding a firm's motives if a low-innovativeness or low-product-quality firm engages in social responsibility.
-This would ultimately result in an unattractive corporate identity and, thus, negative market returns by virtue of negative word of mouth and detrimental customer complaints (Brown 1998; Varadarajan and Menon 1988).1
+We expect that firms with low levels of corporate abilities (i.e., innovativeness capabilities and product quality) may generate negative market value from CSR for several reasons.
+First, based on institutional theory, Handelman and Arnold (1999) contend that companies should engage in CSR with good causes (for the social aspect of legitimation) and, at the same time, provide a good product (for the pragmatic aspect of legitimation).
+Thus, it is likely that CSR initiatives may fail to generate a favorable impact if the firm is perceived to be less innovative and to be offering poor quality products (i.e., due to a lack of pragmatic legitimation) (DiMaggio and Powell 1983).
+Indeed, Sen and Bhattacharya (2001) have shown that CSR initiatives may even backfire with reduced purchase intent and negative perceptions, if consumers believe that CSR investments are at the expense of developing corporate abilities like product quality and innovativeness (i.e., represent "misguided priorities" on the part of the firm with low levels of corporate abilities).
+More importantly, consumers may make negative and detrimental attributions regarding a firm's motives if a low innovativeness or low product quality firm engages in social responsibility.
+This would ultimately result in an unattractive corporate identity and hence negative market returns by virtue of negative word-of-mouth and detrimental customer complaints (Brown 1998; Varadarajan and Menon 1988).1